PR-4/pyplates/README.md

-# pygplates
+# pyplates
-Rotational globa model for python users
+Paleobathimetry and paleocoordinates reconstruction for pythonic users